 Despite being inexpensive, the S35 is very well built.
 It is a little surprising how good this guitar is right out of the box.
 Generally, the action is pretty low, which is good for beginners, and if you don`t like it, you can adjust the truss rod pretty easily.
 Even though it is a cheap guitar, it doesn’t really feel like it was made cheaply, which doesn’t usually happen with instruments in this price range.

 Things to look out for with the Jasmine S35

 Some people complain that the action on the Jasmine is too high for a beginner, but that can be adjusted easily by changing the strings or adjusting the truss rod.

-A recurring problem with most budget guitars is that they go out of tune easily, this is a bit of a problem with the Jasmine but I wouldn’t consider it a huge deterrent.
+A recurring problem with most budget guitars is that they go out of tune quickly, this is a bit of a problem with the Jasmine, but I wouldn’t consider it a considerable deterrent.
 For a beginner learning to tune the strings is an important skill, so if you are limited by budget this still your best option and you can consider the frequent retuning as part of the learning process.

 Read More: Best Guitar Books for Kids

 Body Style- Dreadnought

 Scale Length- 25.5″